nltanhoang99/RL-FX-trading/README.md

 The agent has three possible actions 0: pass, 1: long, 2: short.
 Taking a trade has a fixed Stop-Loss (SL) and Take-profit (TP) and therefore a fixed Risk-to-reward.
 In addition, the agent can take only 1 trade at a time and the environment will notify the agent if the trade ended in a win or loss.
-The game then continues from the state where the trade or pass ended.
+The game then resumes from the state where the trade or pass ended.

 ---
 ## License & copyright